-We restate the algorithm, simplified to work only on two-player games, for self-containment.
-Let player 1 have the first contract, and player 2 the the second.
+We restate the algorithm, simplified to work only on two-agent games, for self-containment.
+Let agent 1 have the capacity to commit first, and agent 2 second.
 Let $A,B \subseteq \mathbb{R}^2$ be two sets of utilities for the two agents and define,

-as the set of nodes from $A$ that player 1 can threaten player 2 into accepting, using threats from $B$.
-The algorithm, which we will call Algorithm 1, computes the set of nodes that are inducible by a contract for the first player (the inducible region \cite{inducibleregion}) and selects the node that maximizes their utility.
-For simplicity, assume $G$ is a bifurcating tree.
-The algorithm recursively computes the nodes that player 1 can induce in the left and right subtrees and combines them at each branch.
+as the set of nodes from $A$ that agent 1 can threaten agent 2 into accepting, using threats from $B$.
+The algorithm, which we will call Algorithm \ref{alg}, computes the set of nodes that are inducible by an absolute commitment by the first agent (the inducible region \cite{inducibleregion}) and selects the node that maximizes their utility.
+For simplicity, assume $G$ is a binary tree.
+The algorithm recursively computes the nodes that agent 1 can induce in the left and right subtrees and combines them at each branch.

 Continuing our nuclear example, if Britain has the first commitment move, they could induce favors from other countries as long as they can commit first.
 Even in a more complicated game, an agent can make a threat to get something on one side of the tree as long as there exists a reachable threat on the other.